-BS EN 17141:2020 is a brand new European standard giving updated guidance on how to establish and demonstrate control of airborne and surface microbiological contamination in clean controlled environments.
+BS EN 17141:2020 is a new European standard giving updated guidance on how to establish and demonstrate control of airborne and surface microbiological contamination in clean controlled environments.
+It’s an update of BS EN ISO 14698-1 :2003 and BS EN ISO 14698-2:2003.
+BS EN 17141:2020 replaces both of these standards in Europe as a European standard.
+It should be noted that the ISO standards remain unchanged.
 This blog post sets out why the new standard has come about and what it covers.

 The term “clean, controlled environments” covers cleanrooms, clean zones, controlled zones, clean areas and clear spaces.
-Such places are necessary to control and limit microbiological contamination that might impact the quality of products, or the health of patients or consumers.
+Clean controlled environments are used to control and limit microbiological contamination where there is a risk to product quality, patients or consumers.

 Controlling microbiological contamination